giantswarm/docs/src/content/ui-api/kubectl-gs/template-app.md

 It also supports the following optional flags:

+- `--app-name`: Name of the App CR.
+Can be set when you want to change the name or install multiple instances of an app.
 - `--defaulting-enabled`: Only include fields that differ from the default value (default true).
 When false, a much longer template is created.
 - `--user-configmap`: Path to the user values configmap YAML file.
 - `--user-secret`: Path to the user secrets YAML file.